Investing in Equitable Urban Park Systems: Case Studies & Recommendations

 LA County: Park Needs Assessment

-Learn how a park needs assessment and an engaged community led to the passage of a new tax-based parks measure that provides funds to high-need.
+Learn how a park needs assessment and an engaged community led to the passage of a new tax-based parks measure that provides funds to high-need areas.

 Investing in Equitable Urban Park Systems: Emerging Funding Strategies & Tools